 Don’t worry if you’re not feeling as adventurous as this – more conservative, classical styles are also very in, partly thanks to the success of shows like Mad Men.
 These designs favour elegant, retro furniture and accessories such as drum-shade lamps, classic wood panelling and claw-foot bathtubs.
+You can even look for wood burning stoves for sale to give a final touch to the room.
 A bit of abstract expressionist art here and there lends a bit of character to the buttoned-up styling, and you might get lucky and find a few classic items in charity shops.

 Even if you’re not undertaking a complete overhaul of your house, there are plenty of little things you can do to keep your living spaces looking fresh.
 Go for bright colours in smaller, darker rooms and neutral shades in large, well-lit spaces.
 Mixing and matching different styles of furniture, such as contemporary and oriental, is great as long as you don’t overdo it and ensure they blend together.
 Finally, avoid following a trend for its own sake – a beautiful home is a home that suits its owner!